Australia turns from defense to offense in wildfire battle

 Other workers echoed McLean’s comments, saying cooler temperatures and mild winds have finally offered them a chance to make progress.
 The weather is expected to remain benign for the next week, although any deterioration in conditions after that could see the wildfires flare up again.

+“Bit creamy and nutty, but they’re all right,” Stain said.
+“They’re not spew-worthy, so they’re pretty good.”

+Meanwhile, U.S. tennis star Serena Williams donated her $43,000 winner’s check from New Zealand’s ASB Classic to the fundraising appeal for victims of the wildfires, joining many other tennis stars to pledge money, including Ash Barty, Nick Kygrios, Novak Djokovic and Maria Sharapova.

-The progress came after a firefighter was killed by a falling tree.
-Bill Slade — one of the few professionals among mainly volunteer brigades battling blazes across southeast Australia — died on Saturday near Omeo in eastern Victoria state, Forest Fire Management Victoria Executive Director Chris Hardman said.
+Also on Sunday, news came that another firefighter had been killed.
+Bill Slade — one of the few professionals among mainly volunteer brigades battling blazes across southeast Australia — died after being hit by a falling tree on Saturday near Omeo in eastern Victoria state, Forest Fire Management Victoria Executive Director Chris Hardman said.

 The 60-year-old married father of two was commended in November for 40 years of service with the forestry agency.